- Education and Science»

 I did not find out until later years that Milwaukee had been MacArthur's legal home for many years.
 Therefore, it wasn't surprising that Milwaukee had staged a gala homecoming welcome for its Pacific hero.
 Early in the afternoon of probably a Saturday, I remember walking with my parents up to the corner of Greenfield and National Avenues so that we could catch a glimpse of MacArthur's motorcade.

 2. Playing With Toy Soldiers

 When I was seven or eight, it was really a lot of fun playing with toy soldiers on the living room floor.
-At that time you could buy three inch hollowcast metal toy soldiers in dime stores like Woolworth's for a nickle a piece.
+At that time you could buy three-inch hollow cast metal toy soldiers in dime stores like Woolworth's for a nickel a piece.
 I especially liked to line up the flame thrower, bazooka man, and the grenade thrower.
-Soldiers were my heroes at that time, because they were brave and strong and fighting to defeat the Reds in Korea.
+Soldiers were my heroes at that time because they were brave and strong and fighting to defeat the Reds in Korea.

 3. Reading Combat Comic Books

 At the same time, I was playing with toy soldiers, I can recall being sprawled out on the floor reading "Combat" comic books by probably Marvel.
 It was thrilling to see the heroic American soldiers fighting the bad Communists in Seoul.

 4. News Reports About The War on Radio

 There wasn't that much TV to watch in the early 50s; therefore, the radio was on a lot in the house.
 On many occasions, I could hear news flashes about the war which reported, for example, that the UN forces had advanced 10 yards in one day with heavy fighting.
 Much of the later action in this three-year war was fought in the trenches.